Walt13/nfl_scores_and_betting_data/readme.md

 ### Questions

+For this analysis, we will be looking at some common questions that bettors may have about NFL games.

 1. How often is the home team the favorite, and how often does the home team win the game?
 2. How often does the spread favorite win the game?
 Also, does this change from week to week?
 3. How often does the spread favorite cover?
 Does this change from week to week?